Byford, Western Australia: Road transport

 On 18 December 2023, the Larsen Road level crossing was closed permanently.
 The crossing acted as a key crossing in Byford over the railway and is located besides Marri Grove The closure sparked backlash from the public over fears it would increase traffic on Abernathy and Thomas roads, and over why the crossing is not being raised like other crossings in Armadale.
 To deal with school demand, a temporary drop-off area will be created near Marri Grove in January 2024, while a temporary pedestrian bridge will operate in place of the crossing from January until April 2024 when a permanent pedestrian bridge is built.

 Public transport

-As part of the Metronet Byford Rail Extension Project, the Byford Line will be extended eight kilometres south from Armadale to a new Byford station.
+As part of the Metronet Byford Rail Extension Project, the Armadale line was extended eight kilometres south from Armadale to a new Byford station.
 As part of the extension, the line closed on 20 November 2023.
 The new station will be situated opposite George street and will consist of three platforms serving passengers of the Australind and Armadale lines.
 Rita Saffioti, the state's Minister of Transport, and Hugh Jones, local Member of the Legislative Assembly, spoke of the station by saying it would boost Byford's future development and growth.
-It is scheduled to reopen in October 2025.
+It reopened on 13 October 2025.